Argentine reserves drip out even as government tightens controls

-BUENOS AIRES, June 4 (Reuters) - Argentina’s foreign currency reserves are falling fast despite the government’s tightening of access to dollars, hitting the lowest level since early 2017 in May as the country struggles to control the coronavirus and a long-simmering debt crisis.
+BUENOS AIRES (Reuters) - Argentina’s foreign currency reserves are falling fast despite the government’s tightening of access to dollars, hitting the lowest level since early 2017 in May as the country struggles to control the coronavirus and a long-simmering debt crisis.

 Central bank reserves fell almost $1 billion last month as the entity looked to prop up Argentina’s peso, and have tumbled around $3 billion since early January.
 They now stand at $42.6 billion, down from a peak near $80 billion early last year.